 COMMERCIALS – as mentioned above aren’t normally listed on a resume, unless specifically requested by an agent or manager.
 One reason is that if you list all of the products your child has advertised for – you are also indicating to a Casting Director that there are potential conflicts.
 You wouldn’t want to list a Kellogg’s Fruit Loops commercial from 5 years ago.
 Because you aren’t indicating any dates, it might appear that your child has a conflict where they couldn’t do a Post Raisin Bran commercial now.
 Most people will indicate that “conflicts are available on request”.
 Then if that information is required, a CD can get the up to date conflicts your child has, if any, from your agent.

 TRAINING and SPECIAL SKILLS categories are a bit of a free-for-all, but they also have no dates.
-You may also want to note here if you are a (name your big city) i LOCAL HIRE.
-“Local hire” means you have a residence (that you can prove) in that geographical area.
+You may also want to note here if you are a (name your big city) LOCAL HIRE.
+“Local hire” means you have a residence (that you can prove) in that geographical area, and you pay taxes in that state.
 This is important to casting because sometimes tax rebates and budget issues require casting to hire locally.
 It also means you aren’t going to get paid travel or per diem if they hire you as “local hire”.

 1. Safety first: Remove any mention of churches or schools or your hometown.
 However, you don’t need to remove the whole item if it is a credit you have decided is useful given the criteria above.
 Just say the name of the auditorium, rather than the school.
 For instance, you listed “ XXXX Lutheran School , ANYTOWN”.
 Just say, something like “Lutheran Theatre, Southern California ” or “Fellowship Auditorium”.
 Nobody cares about the specifics anyway, but you don’t want to broadcast a credit as being from a SCHOOL.
 Schools aren’t professional.